 The expansion will accommodate a 40 per cent increase in processing capacity that equates to an additional 1000 head of cattle per week.
 The company will incorporate the new technology required to sustainably increase its premium beef export market share and support an extra 155 new long-term jobs.

-With support from the Jobs and Regional Growth Fund, Laminex has reopened the Carter Holt Harvey timber processing facility in Gympie, after it was announced earlier this year that the facility would be closed.
+With support from the Jobs and Regional Growth Fund, Laminex has reopened the Carter Holt Harvey timber processing facility in Gympie, after it was announced in early 2019 that the facility would be closed.

-Laminex has immediately employed approximately 42 former Carter Holt Harvey employees.
+Laminex has employed former Carter Holt Harvey employees.
 The Gympie Monkland manufacturing plant will continue to process timber and will produce particleboard flooring to meet growing market demand.